codeporting-translator/Docs/en/translator/cs2cpp/getting-started/licensing.md

   docs:
     parent: "Getting Started"
     weight: "03"
-lastmod: "2019-05-28"
+lastmod: "2024-07-23"
 weight: "03"
 ---

-## Evaluate CodePorting.Translator Cs2Cpp ##
+## CodePorting.Translator Cs2Cpp download ##

-You can easily download CodePorting.Translator Cs2Cpp for evaluation.
-The evaluation download is the same as the purchased download.
-The evaluation version simply becomes licensed when you apply license to CodePorting.Translator Cs2Cpp.
+You can always download the latest version of the translator from the CodePorting <a href="https://products.codeporting.com/translator/csharp-to-cpp/release">website</a>.
 The evaluation version of CodePorting.Translator Cs2Cpp (without a license specified) provides full product functionality, but it throws evaluation error message and stops the translating process when source C# project does not comply to evaluation limitations.

 {{<note>}}
-If you want to test CodePorting.Translator Cs2Cpp without the evaluation version limitations, you can also request a 30-day Temporary License.
-Please refer to <a href="https://purchase.csporter.com/temporary-license">How to get a Temporary License?</a>
+If you want to use CodePorting.Translator Cs2Cpp without the evaluation version limitations, you can request a 1-year Temporary License.
+Please visit this <a href="https://www.codeporting.com/get-license">page</a> to get a free license key.
 {{</note>}}

 ## Evaluation Limitations ##

-You can easily download CodePorting.Translator Cs2Cpp for evaluation.
-The evaluation download is the same as the purchased download.
-However, you will face following limitations while using the API without the license.
+You can easily use CodePorting.Translator Cs2Cpp for evaluation without licensing, however, you will face following limitations:

-* Project with a single file with a single class
+* project with a single file with a single class;
-* Maximum 10 members declaration
+* maximum 10 members declaration;
-* No non-system dependencies allowed
+* no non-system dependencies allowed.

 ## Licensing ##